specialprocedures/rivers-of-tbilisi/README.md

 ## Visualization

-The final visualization shows the waterways within 100 meters of landfills, overlaid on a contour map of Tbilisi's topography.
-The polluted waterways are highlighted in yellow.
+The final visualization shows waterways downstream of landfills, overlaid on a contour map of Tbilisi's topography.
+Potentially waterways are highlighted in yellow.

 ## Requirements